project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/How_to_upload_existing_content_using_sunbird.md

 ### Publishing Content using API ####

 After uploading the content, publish the content using the [Publish Content API](apis/content/#operation/Publish%20Content).

+> Note: The publish checklist is configurable.
+The values in the sample request body are only indicative.

 #### Request Body